cisprague/dubins/README.md

  - `yn : float`: new y-position
  - `thetan : float`: new heading angle

+### Evaluate

-The second and last method of car, which will be used to grade your performance, is `evaluate(controls, times, grade)`, which takes as its arguments:
+The function which will be used to grade your performance, is `evaluate(solution_function, grade, obs)`, which takes as its arguments:
- - `controls : list`: sequence of controls `controls[i] : float`
- - `times : list`: sequence of times at which each control is taken `times[i] : float`
+ - `solution_function : callable`: your solution function
- - `grade : str`: grade level of either E, C, or A (see Tasks)
+ - `grade : str`: grade level at which to grade your function
+ - `random : bool`: use random obstacles if `True`, otherwise use precomputed obstacles from Kattis

 and returns a tuple of the form `(xl, yl, thetal, phil, tl, safe, done)` containing:
+ - `car : Car`: car object for which your solution function was evaluated
  - `xl : list`: sequence of x-positions `xl[i] : float`
  - `yl : list`: sequence of y-positions `yl[i] : float`
  - `thetal : list`: sequence of heading angles `thetal[i] : float`